 Nothing gives us more joy when camping than cooking a delicious breakfast right outside our tent, or boiling water for a hot drink after a long day of adventuring.
 If that sounds like your idea of heaven too, you'll need the best camping stove for your needs to do it right.

-Camping stoves come in a range of sizes and prices, and sport a variety of features to keep them protected from wind and to ensure they stay rust-free for longer.
+Camping stoves, just like head torches, come in a range of sizes and prices, and sport a variety of features to keep them protected from wind and to ensure they stay rust-free for longer.
 The smallest of these weatherproof stoves are ideal for use during backpacking trips and multi-day hikes – after all, you still need to eat on the trail.

 We've even used our camping stove when spending the day at the beach, using it to boil hot water for a cuppa.
 Whether you're looking to knock up a family meal on the campsite, or melt snow on a mountainside to get water to drink, a camping stove is an essential bit of outdoors gear to keep you fed and warm.

 As you explore the wilds more and more, you may end up with a few different camping stoves for different scenarios.
 After all, a bigger portable stove with twin burners and a grill section is OTT for backcountry adventures on foot.
 On the campsite though, with a hungry brood to feed, you'll be glad of the extra cooking space.

 That said, there are several models featured in this best camping stoves buyer’s guide that ‘do it all’ effectively, albeit with slight compromises on weight or capacity.
 Before we get to those, and especially if you're in a hurry, let's take a look at our number one stove...

 - The best camping stove overall is one that's rugged and weatherproof, and with enough versatility to handle outdoors and campsite cooking in all its guises.
 It should also be easy to use, in all types of weather, and be light enough to cart around.